Park Bom: 2006–2009: Career beginnings and breakthrough

+2009–2013: Breakthrough with 2NE1, You and I and Don't Cry

-Park returned to South Korea to pursue a music career there and repeatedly auditioned to join YG Entertainment, where she was accepted into the company after three years of auditioning according to former YG executive and recording producer Yang Hyun-suk.
-During her time as a trainee at YG, Park was diagnosed with lymphadenitis; Park has continued to suffer from episodes of lymphadenitis ever since.
-In 2006, she featured on two of Big Bang's earliest singles, "We Belong Together" and "Forever with U".
-Park also collaborated with Lexy on "Baby Boy" from her third extended play Rush, and Red Roc on the single "Along My Way".
-She has also appeared in a series of promotional music videos for Samsung Anycall of the same name, alongside Lee Hyori, G-Dragon, and Gummy.
-Park was placed as the main vocalist of 2NE1, alongside CL, Dara, and Minzy.
-The group then collaborated with label-mates Big Bang for the song "Lollipop" before officially debuting on SBS's The Music Trend on May 17, 2009, where they performed "Fire".
+In 2009, Park was placed as the main vocalist of 2NE1, alongside CL, Dara, and Minzy.
+The group then collaborated with label-mates Big Bang for the song "Lollipop" before officially debuting on SBS's The Music Trend on May 17, 2009, where they performed their debut single, "Fire".
 The group achieved significant success with the number-one single "I Don't Care" from their first extended play, 2NE1, which won them the Song of the Year award at the 2009 Mnet Asian Music Awards, making them the first rookie group to win a daesang in the same year of debut.
 In August 2009, after finishing promotions for their debut single, the members took a break to focus on individual activities.
 She released her first solo single "You and I" on October 28, where it became a commercial success and won Best Digital Single at the 2010 Mnet Asian Music Awards.

 In late 2010, Park featured on GD & TOP's single "Oh Yeah", appearing on both the Korean and Japanese versions of the song as well as the Japanese music video.
 The single peaked at number two on the Gaon Chart upon release.
 On April 21, 2011, she released a second solo digital single, "Don't Cry".
 The single was a success and achieved a perfect all-kill on Instiz, placing number one on seven local music charts.
 The same year, Park featured on the song "Having an Affair", performed by G-Dragon and comedian Park Myeong-su in a duo project called GG for the Infinite Challenge Music Festival.
 The former praised her, saying that "In every song that her voice goes, it's a hit.
 Her voice is very good".
 The single was another hit and was the second most downloaded song of 2011.
 In 2013, Park formed a sub-unit group with labelmate Lee Hi, known as Bom & Hi.
 The duo released a cover of Mariah Carey's "All I Want for Christmas Is You" on December 17.
 The same year, she also featured on the Japanese version of G-Dragon's single "Black".